phusion/passenger_apt_automation/debian_specs/nginx/modules/headers-more-nginx-module/README.markdown

 Source Repository
 =================

-Available on github at [agentzh/headers-more-nginx-module](http://github.com/agentzh/headers-more-nginx-module).
+Available on github at [openresty/headers-more-nginx-module](https://github.com/openresty/headers-more-nginx-module).

 [Back to TOC](#table-of-contents)

 Changes
 =======

-The changes of every release of this module can be obtained from the ngx_openresty bundle's change logs:
+The changes of every release of this module can be obtained from the OpenResty bundle's change logs:

 <http://openresty.org/#Changes>